Your raised bed

 water properly

-Proper watering of your raised bed is crucial to the growth and well-being of your plants.
-In this blog post we will tell you how often and how much you should water and when the best time is.
+The right watering of your raised bed is crucial for the growth and well-being of your plants.
+How often and how much you should water, and when the best time for it is, we will reveal to you in this blog post.

 First of all - a raised bed needs significantly more water than a normal bed.
-On the one hand, this is because the rotting process inside the raised bed makes the soil up to 5°C warmer than in a normal bed.
-On the other hand, the raised bed is also exposed to the sun's rays from all sides, which additionally warms the earth.
+This is partly because the decomposition process inside the raised bed makes the soil up to 5°C warmer than in a normal bed.
+On the other hand, the raised bed is also exposed to sunlight from all sides, which further warms the soil.

-This means that the irrigation water evaporates more quickly.
-However, the additional heat has the particular advantage of stimulating plant growth.
-If you water enough, you can make excellent use of this warming effect.
+This causes the watering water to evaporate faster.
+The additional heat has the special advantage that it stimulates the growth of the plants.
+If you water sufficiently, you can make excellent use of this warming effect.

-It is best to water your raised bed every day early in the morning .
-The best way to do this is to use rainwater with our drip irrigation or water with our flower spray , which is very similar to watering with a watering can and waters gently.
-The soil is not yet warmed up as much by the sun's rays and the water on the leaves can evaporate in the rising sun.
-If you do not water until the evening, the water that remains on the leaves could lead to rotten spots.
+Water your raised bed best daily in the early morning.
+For this, it is best to use rainwater with our drip irrigation or water with our flower shower, which is very similar to watering with a watering can and waters gently.
+At that time, the soil has not yet been heated too much by the sun, and the water on the leaves can evaporate in the rising sun.
+If you water only in the evening, the watering water that remains on the leaves could lead to rotting spots.

 On particularly hot summer days, you should water both in the morning and in the evening.
-Even if your raised bed needs a lot of water, you should make sure that no waterlogging occurs to ensure that the roots don't get lazy.
-If you have designed your raised bed correctly, the water can drain into the soil and prevent excess water from accumulating.
-However, this is different with raised terrace beds with solid soil.
-It should always be taken into account that the water cannot drain away and excessive watering could lead to the roots of the plants being permanently in water.
+Even if your raised bed needs a lot of water, you should ensure that no waterlogging occurs to make sure that the roots do not rot.
+If you have set up your raised bed correctly, the water can drain into the soil, preventing the accumulation of excess water.
+However, this is different for terrace raised beds with solid ground.
+Here, it should always be taken into account that the water cannot drain, and excessive watering could cause the roots of the plants to remain permanently in water.

-Raised beds are a great way to grow vegetables, herbs and fruits.
-Thanks to the warmer soil, they offer optimal conditions for plant growth and enable back-friendly gardening.
+Raised beds are a great way to grow vegetables, herbs, and fruits.
+The warmer soil provides optimal conditions for plant growth and allows for back-friendly gardening.

 It is important to note that not all plants are suitable for raised beds.
-Avoid bulky species such as zucchini, pumpkin or large types of cabbage.
-Tall plants such as runner beans or peas should also be avoided as they take up too much space.
+Avoid sprawling types like zucchini, pumpkin, or large cabbage varieties.
+Tall-growing plants like pole beans or peas should also be avoided, as they take up too much space.